Bridge Works Complete Ahead of Schedule

-The WEST footpath/cycleway is now open to the public every Saturday from midnight Friday until midnight Saturday.
-However, it will remain closed to the public from Sunday to Friday, with access restricted to Forth Road Bridge personnel and contractors only.
+Until 30 March 2014 the WEST footpath/cycleway is open to the public every Saturday and Sunday from midnight Friday until midnight Sunday.
+However, it remains closed to the public from Monday to Friday, with access restricted to Forth Road Bridge personnel and contractors only.

-The EAST footpath/cycleway will remain open to the pubilc throughout the week.
+The EAST footpath/cycleway is open to the public throughout the week.

 Both footpaths will close in the event of high winds gusting in excess of 50mph.